 European ETIAS Requirements for Kiribatian Nationals

-Travelers who wish to visit the Schengen countries in Europefrom 2021 onwards will need to have the following at hand when applying for their ETIAS visa waiver from the Republic of Kiribati:
+Travelers who wish to visit the Schengen countries in Europefrom late 2022 onwards will need to have the following at hand when applying for their ETIAS visa waiver from the Republic of Kiribati:

 - A machine-readable Kiribatian passport which remains valid for more than 3 months beyond the intended travel dates to Europe